“You don’t LOVE me!!” my child yelled angrily back at me.

 Then, I came across The Five Love Language for Children by Dr. Gary Chapman, author of best-selling Five Love Languages series and the director of Family Life Consultants Inc., and wondered if that has anything to do with my child’s doubts about my love.

 I learned that every child under five requires demonstrations of the Five Love Languages, but at age seven, their primary love language becomes more prominent.
 The book was a page-turner and I had a lot of fun discovering the primary love language of each member of our family.
 It has also been an eye-opener to “see” the emotional tank being filled as we conveyed our love in the child’s primary love language.
-And a child who feels loved is a cooperating child – a joy to have around!
+And a child who feels loved is a cooperative child.